 Loading...

-A natural canasta is a meld of seven or more cards of the same rank that contains no wild cards (no jokers or 2s).
-A natural canasta earns a 500-point bonus.
-It is more valuable than a mixed canasta (which contains wild cards and earns only 300 points).
-Natural canastas are sometimes indicated by stacking the cards with a red card on top.
+A natural canasta is a meld of seven or more cards of the same rank with no wild cards (no jokers or 2s).
+It earns a 500-point bonus.
+A mixed canasta, which contains one to three wild cards, earns only 300.
+Natural canastas are sometimes marked by stacking the cards with a red card on top.

-Each team's score for a round equals the total point value of all melded cards, plus bonuses (500 per natural canasta, 300 per mixed canasta, 100 for going out, 100 per red three), minus the point value of any cards remaining in players' hands (deadwood).
-The game is played over multiple rounds until one team reaches 5,000 points.
+Each team's score for a hand equals the total point value of all melded cards, plus bonuses (500 per natural canasta, 300 per mixed canasta, 100 for going out, 100 per red three), minus the point value of any cards remaining in players' hands (deadwood).
+The game runs over multiple hands until one team reaches 5,000 points.

 No. To go out in canasta, your team must have completed at least one canasta (natural or mixed).
-This is a fundamental rule — even if you can meld all your remaining cards, you cannot go out until your team has at least one seven-card meld on the table.
-This requirement is what drives the central strategy of building toward canastas.
+This is a fundamental rule.
+Even if you can meld all your remaining cards, you cannot go out until your team has at least one seven-card meld on the table.
+This requirement drives the central strategy of the game.

-Red threes (3 of Hearts and 3 of Diamonds) are special bonus cards.
-When you draw one, you must immediately place it face-up on the table and draw a replacement card.
-Each red three is worth 100 bonus points if your team has melded at least once, or 100 penalty points if your team has not melded.
-Collecting all four red threes earns 800 bonus points (doubled).
+Red threes (3 of Hearts and 3 of Diamonds) are bonus cards.
+When you draw one, place it face up on the table immediately and draw a replacement.
+Each red three is worth 100 points if your team has melded, or minus 100 if not.
+Collecting all four red threes earns 800 bonus points.

-Your team's first meld of each round must meet a minimum point value based on your cumulative score: 15 points if your score is negative, 50 points for 0-1,495, 90 points for 1,500-2,995, and 120 points for 3,000 or more.
-Only the card values in the initial meld count — canasta bonuses do not apply.
-Wild cards can help reach the threshold since jokers are worth 50 and 2s are worth 20.
+Your first team meld of each hand must meet a minimum point value based on your cumulative score: 15 points if negative, 50 for 0 to 1,495, 90 for 1,500 to 2,995, and 120 for 3,000 or more.
+Only card values count; canasta bonuses do not.
+Wilds help reach the threshold since jokers score 50 and 2s score 20.

 Still have questions?
 The best way to learn is to play.
 Try canasta against the AI and see these rules in action.